-Nancy Constandelia is an Australian born Chinese artist based in Sydney (Gadigal).
+Nancy Constandelia is an artist based in Sydney (Gadigal).
 She graduated with a Master of Fine Art with Excellence in Painting from UNSW Art,Design & Architecture (UNSWADA.
 Formerly UNSW College of Fine Arts).
 She has exhibited in solo and group exhibitions both in Australia and overseas including Paris,London,Hong Kong and New Zealand.

 Constandelia has been a finalist in several prestigious awards including the Mosman Art Prize, the Grace Cossington Biennial Art Award, the Waverley Art Prize (won Best Abstract Painting in 2014), the Blake Prize, Fisher’s Ghost Art Prize, and the Geelong Contemporary Art Prize.
 Her work has been featured in various art publications including Artists Profile and Art Collector.